aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/high-holy-days/rosh-hashanah/a-dudele-where-shall-i-seek-you-by-rabbi-levi-yitshaq-of-berditchev.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Master of the Cosmos
 <em>Ribono shel Olam
 Ribono shel Olam
 Ribono shel Olam
-Ribono shel Olam!</em>
+Ribono shel Olam</em>
+Master of the Cosmos!
 I want to sing for you a little song
 [for] You you you,
 you you —